circular-protocol/PHP-Enterprise-APIs/README.md

 ## Example Workflow

 1. Open an account.
+2. Set network and blockchain info
-2. Submit data for certification.
+3. Submit data for certification.
-3. Retrieve the transaction ID from the response.
+4. Retrieve the transaction ID from the response.
-4. Fetch transaction details using the transaction ID.
+5. Fetch transaction details using the TxID and the BlockID.

 ```php
 <?php